What is a Beer Desert?

 Similarly, a Beer Desert® is an area in which it is difficult to buy a nice craft brew draft in a positive, social atmosphere locally in one’s own community.
 Beer may still be available, but its only those mass marketed, major watered down brands.

 Breweries today are viewed as pioneers since they tend to set up shop in up and coming or untested areas.
-They gravitate to the large, almost industrial type spaces in fringe areas of cities, but are becoming more mainstream by targeting vacated grocery stores or other single use spaces.
 In addition to the role craft breweries play in providing new investment, jobs, and social offerings, breweries often go into derelict, vacant buildings which have contributed to an area’s blight, which in turn breathe new life into them through adaptive reuse.
-Old department stores, warehouses, churches, fire stations, train stations, and many other types of buildings have been retrofitted to accommodate new craft breweries.
+Historic buildings, old department stores and other boxes, warehouses, churches, fire stations, train stations, and many other types of buildings have been retrofitted to accommodate new craft breweries.

-In many cases, alcoholic beverage establishments have historically been viewed by local governments as nuisances and as a potential cause of problems but, conversely, craft breweries have become known as gathering places for members of the community and, unlike your typical bar or night club, can even be family friendly.
-One of the most important assets in a community or neighborhood is public gathering places; people want to interact with one another, and the inherent open-space layout of most craft breweries fosters an environment that encourages community activity and attracts additional revitalization.
+In many cases, alcoholic beverage establishments have historically been viewed by local governments as nuisances and as a potential cause of problems but conversely, craft breweries have become known as gathering places for members of the community and, unlike your typical bar or night club, some can even be family friendly.
+One of the most important assets in a community or neighborhood are its public gathering places; people want to interact with one another, and the inherent open-space layout of most craft breweries fosters an environment that encourages community activity and attracts additional revitalization.

 Since most local regulations were written from the perspective that alcohol establishments are nuisances, it is important to understand the current regulatory environment to ensure that a craft brewery can operate efficiently and successfully.